dbargatz/btree/README.md

 * The `DISK_READ` and `DISK_WRITE` functions aren't implemented; it's assumed that any reading or writing to storage is handled externally.

+Note that `btree_delete()` is unoptimized and a bit of a mess; it could also benefit from some additional testing.
+Pull requests welcome!

 ## Environment

 The `./configure` script assumes the following: